 On October 13, 1922: It was reported that Eber Armagost and J.E.
 McNiece of Excelsior had purchased the Tonka Bay casino and were having it razed.
 “The lumber will be used to build a new casino at the street railway dock station in Excelsior.
 It will be 100×150 feet and will be completed by spring.
 J.E.
 Weinholz has the contract.”
 Armagost worked for the trolley company.

-In the winter of 1922/1923, instead of being razed, this building was dismantled, the porch was removed, and the structure was moved across the bay to the Commons.
+In the winter of 1922/1923, instead of being razed, this building was dismantled, the porch was removed, and the structure was moved across the bay.
 It opened in its new location on May 5, 1923.
 The floor, again used for roller skating and dancing, measured 75 x 150.

-Legend has it that the porches were removed and the building was towed across the frozen Lake Minnetonka from Tonka Bay to Excelsior.
-It seems that if that had happened it would have certainly been sensational enough to be in the newspaper, but I found no such report.
+Legend has it that the building was towed across the frozen Lake Minnetonka from Tonka Bay to Excelsior.
+It seems that if that had happened it would have certainly been sensational enough to be in the newspaper, but I found no such report, either in the Minnetonka Record or in the Minneapolis papers.
 Further confusing the matter is an article from July 1953:

 Joe Weinholz, the Excelsior contractor, told the story of how he and his crew moved the 66×140-foot structure from Tonka Bay:

 First they took apart the roof boards and took down the trusses.
 Then off came the porches.
 The walls were sawed into 14×22-foot sections and carried down to the shore and slid over the bank on to a barge.
 From there, they were carried across the lake to the shore of what is now the Amusement Park and then rolled across the road to the present site of the ballroom.
 The timbers and underwork of the building, and the floor sheeting were all loaded on trucks and brought over to Excelsior.